Charles London

-Charles London (born August 12, 1975) is an American football coach and former player who is the pass game coordinator and quarterbacks coach for the Tennessee Titans of the National Football League (NFL).
+Charles London (born August 12, 1975) is an American football coach and former running back who is the quarterbacks coach for the New York Jets of the National Football League (NFL).

 Early life

-London attended Dunwoody High School in Dunwoody, Georgia, before enrolling at Duke University, where he played for the Duke Blue Devils football team.
+London attended Dunwoody High School in Dunwoody, Georgia, before enrolling at Duke University, where he played running back for the Duke Blue Devils football team.

 Coaching career

 Duke

 London returned to Duke as a graduate assistant in 2004.
 He spent two years as a graduate assistant before becoming the full-time running backs coach in 2006.
-The Blue Devils will end up losing all 12 games in 2006, recording the fourth winless season in program history.
+The Blue Devils lost all 12 games in 2006, recording the fourth winless season in program history.

 First stint in the NFL

 The Chicago Bears hired London on March 1, 2007 as an offensive assistant/quality control coach.
 London was fired alongside his offensive coordinator Ron Turner on January 6, 2010.

 He joined the Philadelphia Eagles as a pro scout in 2010 and then joined the Tennessee Titans in 2011 as an offensive assistant and quality control coach.